 The relationship between the size of the lips and perception of beauty is an interesting one.
-In the 1980s thin lips were fashionable whereas in the 90s big lips were the in thing and now we are back to a more natural look.
-If you are taking the decision to increase the size of your lips you may therefore want to think about going for something that is either temporary or at least reversible.
+In the 1980s thin lips were fashionable whereas in the 90s big lips were the thing and now we are back to a more natural look.
+If you are taking the decision to increase the size of your lips you may, therefore, want to think about opting for a treatment that is temporary or at least reversible.

-Patients who request lip augmentation typically fall into two different groups.
-The first group is the younger patient who simply wants to add volume to their lips, to enhance their pout.
-The classic technique for doing this involves injecting filler into the border around the lip.
-This can however produce an unnatural ‘ducky’ appearance and we therefore prefer to inject into the vermillion, or the red part of the lip, to create a more natural appearance.
+Clients who request lip enhancement typically fall into two groups.
+The first group is the younger client who simply wants to add volume to their lips in order to enhance their pout.
+The classic technique for doing this involves injecting dermal filler into the border around the lip.
+This can, however, produce an unnatural ‘duck lips’ appearance and therefore it is preferable to inject into the vermillion, the red part of the lip to create a more natural appearance.

-The second group of patients is the older group who wish to recreate a more youthful appearance that they have lost with age.
-As we age the lips not only get thinner, but the shape of the lip also changes.
-The lip gets flatter, the cupids bow loses definition and the corners of the mouth turn downwards creating a sad expression.
-In a lip rejuvenating procedure we therefore try to correct not only the volume loss, but also focus on reshaping the lips creating the illusion of a lip lift.
+The second group consists usually of older clients who wish to recreate a more youthful appearance.
+As we age, the lips not only get thinner but the shape of the lip also changes.
+The lips become flatter, the cupid's bow loses definition and the corners of the mouth turn downwards creating a sad expression.
+In a lip rejuvenating procedure we, therefore, try to correct not only the volume loss but also focus on reshaping the lips, creating the illusion of a lip lift.